Bo Xilai: Removal from posts

 On 15 March 2012, Bo was dismissed as Chongqing party secretary and its related municipal posts, while temporarily retaining a seat on the Politburo.
 Due to the potentially destructive effects Bo's dismissal would have on party unity, party elders were consulted on the matter.
-The decision was reportedly made at a meeting of the Politburo Standing Committee on 7 March, during which security tsar Zhou Yongkang cast a lone dissenting vote (and Bo Xilai had been earmarked to gain a position on in the future).
+The decision was reportedly made at a meeting of the Politburo Standing Committee, which Bo had been expected to gain a position on in the future, on 7 March.
+Secretary of the CPLC Zhou Yongkang cast a lone dissenting vote.
 On 14 March, Bo was reprimanded by Premier Wen Jiabao during the Premier's annual press conference.
-Wen called the achievements of Chongqing "significant," but the result of "multiple administrations," i.e., not just Bo himself.
+Wen called the achievements of Chongqing "significant", but the result of "multiple administrations", i.e., not just Bo himself.
 Wen also made numerous allusions to the damage wrought by the Cultural Revolution, an indirect rebuke of Bo's efforts to revive "red culture".
 Addressing high-level political changes by a Premier to an open public forum was unprecedented.
 Political observers believe that Wen's remarks and Bo's downfall represented a consensus within the central leadership that Bo not only needed to shoulder the responsibility for the Wang Lijun scandal, but also represented a political triumph for the 'liberal reformer' wing of the Communist Party.

-On 10 April 2012, Bo was suspended from the party's Central Committee and its Politburo, pending investigation for "serious disciplinary violations."
+On 10 April 2012, Bo was suspended from the CCP Central Committee and Politburo, pending investigation for "serious disciplinary violations".
 Bo's wife, Gu Kailai, was named a prime suspect in the inquiry into the death of British businessman Neil Heywood.
 The announcement, carrying criminal implications, was the death knell for Bo's political career.

 On 28 September 2012, the Politburo of the Chinese Communist Party adopted a decision to expel him from the party.
 The decision was ratified by a full plenary session of the Central Committee on 4 November.
 He was accused of major disciplinary violations and corruption charges during his tenure in Dalian, the Ministry of Commerce and Chongqing, including in relation to the Gu Kailai case.
 On 26 October 2012, the Standing Committee of the 11th National People's Congress expelled him as a deputy to the national legislature, removing his final public post and setting the stage for his trial.
-When he was ejected from the Communist Party, the official announcement also mentioned that he had "had or maintained improper sexual relations with multiple women."
-Rumors also spread that he had an affair with the star actress of Crouching Tiger, Hidden Dragon, Zhang Ziyi; Zhang racked up significant legal bills attempting to sue the sources of the rumour for defamation.
-During the trial, Bo admitted that he had fallen out with his wife because of an affair he had in the 1990s, prompting her to move to the United Kingdom to be near their son, Bo Guagua.